 After evicting them from Paradise God halted and ensured the evil spirit of rebellion will never be immortalized and perpetuated in Eden by mankind.
 To immortalize rebellion and the sin-condition in humanity would have destroyed God’s purpose for creating mankind in His Love-image.
-(Gen.1:26-27) So, they were not permitted to live in their rebellion-conditioned, and sin-soiled, humanity in celestial Eden.
+(Gen.1:26-27; 1 John 4:8, 16) So, they were not permitted to live in their rebellion-conditioned, and sin-soiled, humanity in celestial Eden.
 By being ejected from Paradise’s celestial environment, humanity was now subject to the devil’s rebellious environment of sin and death outside Eden, awaiting the promise of the second Adam who would end human death and bring human immortality.
 (Rom.6:23; Gen.3:13,15; John 6:39-40; 3:16; 1 Cor.15:45-49)

 Temptation by and large occurs in moments of weakness, and that is what happened to Adam and Eve.
 God’s primordial image is eternal life, and lives forever in eternity.
 Therefore, it was impossible for God to create our first parents and subject them to death – that would stand as an affront to Him and a contradiction to His divine eternal image He created humans to parallel and resemble.
 (Gen.1:26-27) Adam and Eve were created to live, not die!
-Death is synonymous with sin which spring and proceed from Satan.
+Death is synonymous with sin which sprung and proceed from Satan.
 Paul informs us, “For the wages of sin is death, but the gift of God is eternal life in Christ Jesus our Lord” (Rom.6:23).
 Our first parents were created perfect in God’s eternal Love-image and thereby were bound to God’s immortal likeness.
 (Gen.1:26-27) It was not until Adam and Eve had allowed sin to enter their lives at their own choosing, and in doing so, death came into play and existed for the very first time for mankind.
 (Gen.3:1-6)

 Their fall from grace severed the ongoing life and Love-relationship they had enjoyed with God.
 They were forbidden access to the Tree of Life which represented the Holy Spirit and the power and personification of God’s Love which inspired the Love relationship they had with God.
 (Gen.3:23-24; Rom.5:5) The countdown to utter emptiness and eventual death had begun.
 This is when the clock of time first begun its countdown for fallen humanity.
 Today, we are about six thousand years removed from Adam’s fatal decision to eat the forbidden fruit.
 Now, it remained for the second Adam to appear as God promised to rescue humanity by stopping the clock of time (death), and usher in the divine gift of immortality in God’s own divine will.
 Paul wrote, “For our dying bodies must be transformed into bodies that will never die; our mortal bodies must be transformed into immortal bodies” (1 Cor.15:53, NLT; Gen.3:14-15; John 3:16; 6:40; 1 Cor.15:51-57; Gen.2:26-27).